The Workshop

 Then sight unseen or tried for fit, I gave the kind gentleman on the other end of the telephone my credit card number.
 The rest is history.

 I began tracking the details of my rides for each specific bike in 2020.
-To view the details of my rides prior to 2020, visit my 2012 -2021: Chart Archive.
+However, you may view the details of my rides prior to 2020 by visiting: 2012 -2021: Chart Archive.

 Note: You may mouseover the bars to see the exact values for each year.